horbjorn/Iventoy-guide/README.md

-A repo to create a guide for iVentoy in Swedish.
+A guide for iVentoy in Swedish.